Evie Amati axe victim Ben Rimmer breaks silence: 'She nearly cut my head in half'

 Starting to panic that he might bleed out, so fast and flowing was the blood from his face, Rimmer took off his shirt and said, "I tied it around my head trying to stem it."

-At the time, he was not aware that Amati had also struck Sharon Hacker with her axe in the head.
-As Hacker lay helpless on the ground, Amati brought down a second vicious blow which would certainly have killed her but narrowly missed.
+At the time, he was not aware that Amati had also struck Sharon Hacker in the head with her axe.
+As Hacker lay helpless on the ground, Amati brought down a second vicious blow which would certainly have killed her, but narrowly missed.

 Bleeding on the ground and screaming in panic as the pain kicked in, Rimmer yelled at the 7-Eleven proprietor to lock the doors of the shop, for fear of Amati returning to finish them off.